Azure AD Connect Rule Tool – view and understand sync rule expressions more easily

-If you’ve ever looked at sync rules in Azure AD Connect and tried to understand them – or even edit them – you may have found it frustrating!
-That’s why we have created our free-to-download Azure AD Connect Rule Tool.
+If you’ve ever looked at sync rules in Microsoft Entra Connect and tried to understand them – or even edit them – you may have found it frustrating!
+That’s why we have created our free-to-download Microsoft Entra Connect Rule Tool.

 In this video, I explain and demo the Rule Tool, and show why you need it:

-What does the Azure AD Connect Rule Tool enable you to do?
+What does the Microsoft Entra Connect Rule Tool enable you to do?

 • Reformats text into a logical, readable format.
 It changes the layout using line breaks and indents so you can follow the code and understand what’s going on